 Some former co-workers got ticked at me for recalling things on Facebook they preferred to forget, so I wrote them all down and published them for the world to read.
 That’s what ya get for trying to re-write history.
-The cover is a bit amateurish, but my son did it, and I won’t change it:
+My son did the cover:

 The second one is a compilation from my answers on Quora: